tt219493/IDs-to-DSSP/README.md

 Simple Python package to provide labeled secondary structure and protein sequence data when given a file containing IDs from the Protein Data Bank (PDB).

 ___
-To retrieve secondary structure from the file containing IDs, it utilizes `Biopython` to download mmCif/PDB files from wwPDB.
+To retrieve secondary structure from the file (TSV or Parquet) containing IDs, it utilizes `Biopython` to download mmCif/PDB files from wwPDB.
 Then using those files as input, [dssp](https://github.com/PDB-REDO/dssp) (implementation by Hekkelman et al. in the Perrakis group @ NKI Research) outputs secondary structures.

 To retrieve protein sequence data from the IDs, it queries using the `rcsb-api` for Python to retrieve relevant sequence data.